View All 1831 Capped Bust Half Dime

 Description

 The 1831 Capped Bust Half Dime is a dime produced at the Philadelphia Mint as part of the Capped Bust Half Dimes 1829-1837 series.
-Total mintage reached 1.2 million.
-The obverse features Liberty facing left wearing a mob cap or turban, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by William Kneass.
+With a mintage of 1.2 million, this is a less common issue — the higher-mintage of the two mint variants, representing 100% of production.
+The obverse features Liberty facing left wearing a mob cap or turban and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Multiple die varieties cataloged in the Valentine reference.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $83 to $1.1K depending on grade and condition.
 Struck in 89.2% silver, 10.8% copper, weighing 1.35 grams, 15.9 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4278.
-The Capped Bust Half Dime was produced in a single type from 1829 to 1837.
-Affordable for type collectors.
-The Valentine reference catalogs die varieties for specialists.

 External References